hantash07/decency_injection/README.md

 - Method injection is commonly used in Java and it will not be used in Kotlin instead we can use property injection.

 ### Construction Injection
 - Dependencies are provided to a class through its constructor.
-When the instance of a class is created, the depencies are provided to that class.
+- During the creation of an object, the dependencies are provided.
+- Dependencies can be declared as val, ensuring they are immutable and must be provided at the time of object creation.
+- Usage: Better for classes with clear and explicit dependencies, promoting immutability and testability.
   ```
   class Engine @Inject constructor() {
     fun start() {